tanin47/lilit-lang/README.md

 ### Beautifully terse

 We aim to reduce the amount of code programmers need to write.
-For example, type inference is essential to avoid the verbosity problem in Java (e.g. `Animal animal = new Animal()`).
+For example, type inference is essential to avoid the verbosity problem in Java (e.g. `Animal animal = new Animal();` can be reduced to `animal = new Animal()`).

 We also aim to provide a rich standard library to prevent programmers from solving trivial problems on their own.
-For example, in Python, programmers implement their own [getting the first element or null](https://stackoverflow.com/questions/363944/python-idiom-to-return-first-item-or-none).
+For example, in Python, programmers have to implement their own [getting the first element or null](https://stackoverflow.com/questions/363944/python-idiom-to-return-first-item-or-none).
+In contrast, in Ruby, they don't need to because they can use `.first`.

 ### Maintainability over speed

 We value maintainability over speed.
 For example, we might not implement the asynchronous programming paradigm because coding explicit yield point (e.g. with Monads) makes codebase less comprehensible.
-Another example is that we will not allow programmers to maintain their own memory to avoid various problems that come with it (e.g. memory corruption).
+Another example is that we will not allow programmers to manage their own memory to avoid various problems that come with it (e.g. memory corruption).

 Features